 The price at which the notes may be sold prior to maturity will depend on a number of factors.
-Some of these factors include, but are not limited to: (i) actual or anticipated changes in the level of the basket (and the levels of the basket components) over the full term of the notes, (ii) correlation among the basket components (iii) changes in interest rates generally, (iv) any actual or anticipated changes in our credit ratings or credit spreads and (v) time remaining to maturity.
+Some of these factors include, but are not limited to: (i) actual or anticipated changes in the level of the basket (and the levels of the basket components) over the full term of the notes, (ii) correlation among the basket components, (iii) changes in interest rates generally, (iv) any actual or anticipated changes in our credit ratings or credit spreads and (v) time remaining to maturity.
 In particular, because the provisions of the notes relating to the payment at maturity behave like options, the value of the notes will vary in ways which are non-linear and may not be intuitive.

-Depending on the actual or anticipated level of the basket (and therefore the levels of the basket components) and other relevant factors, the market value of the notes may decrease and you may receive substantially less than 100% of the issue price if you sell your notes prior to maturity even if the percentage change in the level of the basket at such time is positive, or negative but by a percentage equal to or less than the buffer percentage.
+Depending on the actual or anticipated level of the basket (and therefore the levels of the basket components) and other relevant factors, the market value of the notes may decrease and you may receive substantially less than 100% of the issue price if you sell your notes prior to maturity even if the percentage change in the level of the basket at such time is positive.

-See "Additional Risk Factors Specific to the Notes-The Market Value of Your Notes May Be Influenced by Many Unpredictable Factors" beginning on page PS-7 o the accompanying product prospectus supplement.
+See "Additional Risk Factors Specific to the Notes-The Market Value of Your Notes May Be Influenced by Many Unpredictable Factors" beginning on page PS-7 of the accompanying product prospectus supplement.